 To increase the price of an asset traded on a market, manipulators often seek to create the illusion of demand, or heighten existing demand, using a number of different techniques.
 Sometimes, they engage in "wash trading", which means that they find ways to make sales of the asset where they are both the buyer and seller, increasing trading volumes and apparent liquidity.
 Oftentimes they use sock puppets, to create the illusion that different parties are involved in the buying and selling.
 Market manipulators can also increase the price by making aggressive purchases of the asset for a limited period of time, again to provide the illusion of demand, which then creates more demand.

-Once genesis occurred, 10th May 2021 at 6pm Pacific, crypto exchanges such as Coinbase and Binance launched spot markets that allowed the public to buy and sell real ICP tokens.
+Genesis occurred, 10th May 2021 at 6pm Pacific.
+Major crypto exchanges, such as Coinbase and Binance, then launched spot markets that allowed the public to buy and sell real ICP tokens.

 It is important to understand how and why the prices of ICP-PERP and real ICP tokens mirror and track one another.
 If the price of ICP-PERP is higher than that of ICP, then financial traders can immediately profit by arbitraging the difference using special hedging trades, which will drive up the price of the real ICP tokens.
 For such reasons, the prices of ICP-PERP and ICP are linked and will always converge over time if they become uncorrelated.
 If the price of ICP-PERP is higher than that of ICP, and has strong support, then the price of ICP will inevitably be pulled upwards to meet it.

 From 6pm to 7pm Pacific, immediately after network genesis, ICP-PERP's trading volume went into extreme overdrive.
 Over that one hour, ICP-PERP trading volumes reached $127,206,000 USD, which was more than 250 times higher than in the preceding days.
 Its price rose to an all time high of $494.29.
 Since this was post network genesis, ICP-PERP was now directly influencing the price on spot markets, where real ICP was traded, in real time.
-By setting the initial ICP price at these highs, and maintaining it there for substantial time afterwards, they conditioned the public to believe that the opening price range was a reasonable market price.
+By setting the initial ICP price at these highs, and maintaining it there for substantial time afterwards, the manipulators conditioned those holding ICP, and those wishing to buy ICP, to believe that the opening price range was a reasonable market price.